Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per person.

-Excursion to Florence: Visit to the Accademia, Visit to the church of Santa Croce and its Pazzi Chapel, Visit to the nave of Florence's Duomo
+Excursion to Florence: Visit to the Accademia, Visit to the church of Santa Croce and its Pazzi Chapel, Visit to the nave of Florence's Duomo (time permitting)

 Excursion to Capri: Round trip shuttle to the port, Ferry Sorrento-Capri, Round-trip Capri funicular, Visit to Capri's Gardens of Augustus